ucsb-csw8/w23-project/step01.md

 **File 2 - the main program**

-Create a new file **`main.py,`** which will contain your main program.
+The file **`main.py,`**  will contain your main program.
 As you will place all function definitions in the `functions.py`, you can import them here using this statement:

 ```python
 from functions import *